daniel-wong-dfinity-org/minimal-bazel-rust-project/README.md

 that.

 We might be implicitly assuming that you know cargo and bazel separately, but you maybe do not know how to make them coexist.
+(Truth be told, I am only dimly aware of how to make them play nice together.)

 # Prerequisites